 The Bachelor of Teaching (Primary) is aimed at in-service primary teachers who have successfully completed Primary Teachers' Certificate or Diploma from a teacher training institution or equivalent.
-Such students are able to cross credit all 100-level courses and three 200-level courses towards their degree.
+Such students are able to crosscredit all 100-level courses and three 200-level courses towards their degree.

-Teachers with a Primary Teachers' Certificate or Diploma from a teacher training institution or equivalent are eligible for cross credits.
-They must be practicing teachers in full-time employment or with continuing access to a school or other educational setting.
+Teachers with a Primary Teachers' Certificate or Diploma from a Teacher Training institution or equivalent are eligible for cross credits.
+They must be practising teachers in full-time employment or with continuing access to a school or other educational setting.